nlieurance/User-Manual/README.md

 **I use language to help teams build record-breaking products.
 Known for my committment to understanding and advocating for users, I lead research to uncover the words and mental models that engage and convert.**

-I success because of these three things:
+I succeed because of these three things:
 - I work hard to make things easy for others.
 I have a habit of over delivering.
 - I'm super engaged, and I get others engaged.
 Humor is my favorite way to do this.
 - I go all-in for my team, my projects, and my company.